 Instant Preview mirrors the game window on your phone.
 Set your window aspect ratio to match the phone you're using for testing.
 If the aspect ratio does not match, your app might appear stretched in your game window or on your phone.

-Use Metal in OSX
+Use Metal in macOS

-If you are working in OSX, use Metal for rendering instead of OpenGL.
+If you are working in macOS, use Metal for rendering instead of OpenGL.
 Go to Player Settings > Settings for PC, Mac & Linux Standalone > Other Settings > Metal Editor Support to enable Metal rendering.

 - Check for Instant Preview errors in the Unity Console.